davecarter/FPR-Gitbook/README.md

 }
 ```

-Here we define a `lint` task that will trigger two sub tasks: `npm:eslint` for JavaScript and JSX linting and `lint:sass` for Sass linting.
+Here we define a `lint` task that will trigger two sub tasks: `lint:eslint` for JavaScript and JSX linting and `lint:sass` for Sass linting.

 If you need more information to set up `eslint` or `scss-lint` go to the [Installation](installation.md) chapter: